 On August 15, 1943, he was selected to go out on a work detail to Las Pinas to build runways.
 They built the runways with picks and shovels.
 Conditions in the camp were bad and a large number of POWs became ill and died.
 Edward was returned to Cabanatuan, within a year, due to illness.

-The POWs were disembarked and organized into detachments of 100 men.
-They were marched to the train station and boarded onto trains.
+The death of a second POW was recorded on August 2, clothing was issued to the POWs on August 3, and the ship arrived at Moji on August 4 at midnight.
+The entire voyage to Japan took seventeen days because the convoy was attempting to avoid American submarines.
+At 8:00 in the morning, the POWs disembarked the ship and were taken to a theater and held in it all day.
+That night they were put into detachments of 200 men and taken to the train station.
+From there, the POWs boarded different trains.
 Edward’s POW detachment was taken by train to the Osaka area to Tanagawa Camp.
 The POWs were used to tear down the side, with picks and shovels, of a mountain to build a dry dock.

 In the mines, the POWs worked in three shifts.
 The first was from 6:00 A.M. to 2:00 P.M., the second from 2:00 P.M. to 10:00 P.m., and the third from 10:00 P.M. to 6:00 A.M.
 Every two weeks the POWs would change shifts.
 The Japanese supervisors would stand over the POWs while they worked and beat anyone they believed was not working hard enough.
 Pick handles were often used in the beatings, and the beatings in the mine were worse than those given in the camp.
 The mine shafts that the POWs worked in were not properly shored up and either filled with water or had seepage.
 Because of this, the POWs worked in wet clothing causing many to become sick.
 Ironically, the Japanese took a good number of precautions to protect the POWs from being hurt in cave-ins.